StefanKubsch/AmigaCoding/README.md

 - Sinescroller
 - Vectorballs

-A demo with proper errorhandling etc. is also included:
+A demo with proper errorhandling and full use of the framework is also included:

 - Amiga 1200 intro